LostMekka/HFK/README.md

 HFK
 ===

-HFK(HimmelFahrtsKommando) is a rouglike-like mashup between Nuclear Throne and DoomRL
+HFK(HimmelFahrtsKommando) is a roguelike-like mashup between Nuclear Throne and DoomRL